HZeyen/PyRefra/Utility_programs/README.md

 **Acquisition-scheme.py** : Plot positions of receivers and shot points and file numbers for acquisition in blocks and shifted geophones (Fig. 6 in publication)

-**Extract_velocities.py** : Extract one of three possibilities: the minimum depth of a given velocity along a tomography model; a vertical section; a horizontal section
+**Extract_velocities.py** : Extract one of three possibilities: the minimum depth of a given velocity along a tomography model; a vertical section; a horizontal section.
+Program needs library Dialog_HZ.py

 **picks_sgt_2_dat.py** : Translates a pick file in gimli *.sgt format to PyRefra format.
 Input: *.sgt file, receivers.geo and shots.geo.
 Output: picks.dat.
 Coordinates in teh first part of *.sgt file must be the same as those in the *.geo files.